navpil/lazy-developer-manifesto/README.md

 ## If you need code, try not to write it

-Find out if the code was already written for you.
+Find out if the code has already been written for you.
 It can be in your code base but maybe it can be another library.
 Don’t fall into the trap of [Not Invented Here](https://en.wikipedia.org/wiki/Not_invented_here) syndrome.
 If you need to create an http or date handling library, think twice - probably someone has already written it.
 Spend some time learning the library and then just use it.
 There are bad libraries, but most of them are good enough.
 If it’s an open source library and it has no feature you want it to have - contribute to it, it still will be faster than writing everything from scratch.
+Anyway you will not write a better one with a high degree of probability.

 ## Write as much as you need but not more than that